Cercocarpus ledifolius: Description

-Age

 Cercocarpus ledifolius is slow-growing, sometimes taking up to a century to reach full height.
 The oldest specimens are thought to be around 1,350 years old, although the primary specimen that yielded this estimate was cut down.
-This makes it one of the longest lived known flowering plants.
+This makes it one of the longest-lived known flowering plants.

+Distribution and habitat

+The species is widespread across much of the Western United States as well as Baja California in Mexico.
+It can be found at elevations ranging from 600 to 3,000 m, with the preferred altitude varying depending on the region.
+It prefers shallow, well-drained soils with a sandy or grainy consistency, and is generally found in areas which receive only 15–26 cm annual precipitation.
+This makes it common on low mountains and slopes, where it grows in scattered groves among other drought-resistant species such as pinyon pines, junipers and sagebrush.

-Ecology and uses
+Ecology

 The leaves are eaten by deer year-round.

+Uses

 The Gosiute Native Americans used the wood to make their bows.
 The species has many medicinal uses for various Native American groups, such as the Paiute and Shoshone.